Plumbing for Kitchen Remodel: Costs, Layout & What You Need to Know

 Scenario Cost Range

-Gas line work uses black steel pipe or flexible CSST (Corrugated Stainless Steel Tubing), and pipe sizing must account for your home's total gas load and the distance from the meter.
+Gas line work uses black iron pipe ($4 to $9 per linear foot), copper tubing ($2 to $4), or CSST (Corrugated Stainless Steel Tubing) at $15 to $50 per linear foot.
+Pipe sizing must account for your home's total gas load and the distance from the meter.
 Always have a licensed gas fitter pull the permit and perform a pressure test before any appliance is connected.

 Pros